scotws/LiaraForth/docs/INPUT.md

 ```

 This is the same as with pre-ANSI Forths.
 However, QUIT calls REFILL to get the
 input.
-There are various cases there:
+There are four possible cases there, based on the four possible input
+sources as defined by BLK and SOURCE-ID (see above):

 1. **Keyboard entry.** This is the default.
 Get line of input via ACCEPT and
    return a TRUE flag even if the input string was empty.